Open-MRV/tutorials/docs/classification_WBproject_REK_v3.md

 - Apply a more flexible classifier to the same dataset.
 A CART is a fairly simple classifier.
 It is possible that a more advanced classifer could achieve better rsults with the same training data.
 See Section 3.8 for an example.

 Case 2 is a classic example of extending a statistical model outside the bounds for which it was built.
-The best remedy for this case is to obtain omre sample points in the region where confusion occurs, with the goal of extending the domain of the training.
+The best remedy for this case is to obtain more sample points in the region where confusion occurs, with the goal of extending the domain of the training.

 #### 3.8 Applying a different supervised classifier: Random Forests